Are Mental Health Challenges Sin, Weak Faith, & Spiritual Warfare? No — Removing Stigma, Renewing Joyful Minds

 Let that sink in a moment … God sees you.

-It’s not a sin story; it’s God’s love and victory story for abundant life — no matter the challenge, affliction, or hardship (John 10:10).
+Mental health challenges and conditions are not about a sin story; it’s God’s love and victory story for abundant life — no matter the challenge, affliction, or hardship (John 10:10).

 When the Pharisees (religious leaders) criticized Jesus for choosing to spend His life with the outcasts of society, Jesus responded by saying and quoting Old Testament Scripture to reveal the true essence of God’s heart: